Best Black Friday laptop deals 2024, chosen by a tech expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 After weeks of waiting, Black Friday has finally arrived, and with it comes the chance to save yourself some serious money with a great laptop deal.
-I’ve found some enticing discounts from top brands such as Apple, Microsoft, Dell and Asus, but you’ll want to be quick to secure these deals, as they won’t be around for long.
+I’ve found some enticing discounts from top brands such as Apple, Microsoft, Dell and Asus, but you’ll want to be quick to secure these deals, as they won’t be around for long – the last day to snap up some serious savings is tomorrow, also known Cyber Monday.

 The Black Friday sales see prices drop on laptops across every price bracket, whether you’re after the latest MacBook, a portable gaming powerhouse or a deal on a cheap Chromebook.